adityavsarkar19/Adv-Proj1/README.md

 We attempted to implement this code by deploying it to an online DB but were not able to.
 We apologize for the underperformance.
-We shall take this in our stride and try our best inn the next project.
+We shall take this in our stride and try our best in the next project.
 # Bibliography:
 1. ‘React & Node Tutorial- Full E-Commerce In 5 Hours’ Youtube, uploaded by Coding with Basir, 6 May 2020, https://youtu.be/Fy9SdZLBTOo